Pathological Science #2 Binary Universe

 All types of measuring equipment — known to me — rely upon two-dimensional measurements.
 Mathematics and electrical measuring devices are like counting the top points of a picket fence while ignoring the fence, the yard, the atmosphere, the ambient noises, the aromas, the histories of the trees that grew the wood that the fence was made from, and all of the countless other things of Reality.
 Looking at a waveform on an oscilloscope's display, the pretty little lines describe nothing of the electrical field itself, nor of the field's origins, nor of the field's environment.
 It is simply not possible under any circumstances whatsoever throughout all of eternity for a man-made mathematics to measure Reality.

 Man's mathematics can only measure two-dimensional features of closed systems; mathematics cannot measure open systems.
 Reality is an open system, which mathematics cannot measure.
 Yes, there are many individuals who energetically claim that mathematics can measure three-dimensional objects, but if math could measure three-dimensional features, then I would very much be interested in seeing the math.
-To my knowledge, height, width, and depth are still height, width, and depth, and mathematics still measures each of the heights, widths, and depths two-dimensionally. (see Pathological Science Updates for additional explanations) If mathematics were not two-dimensional, then please show how the volume of a cube can be known by omitting the two-dimensional measurements of heights, depths, and widths.
+To my knowledge, height, width, and depth are still height, width, and depth, and mathematics still measures each of the heights, widths, and depths two-dimensionally (a single measurement might be of a single 'dimension', but the process itself was two-dimensional yes-no reasoning: see Pathological Science Updates for additional explanations.)
+If mathematics were not two-dimensional, then please show how the volume of a cube can be known by omitting the two-dimensional measurements of heights, depths, and widths.
 Please make one measurement that sums three dimensions as well as the volume, spatial shapes, and motion.
 Some individuals can do it, but science and mathematics cannot do it — ever.